rafa2826/thesis_results_rafailia_antoniou/README.md

 # thesis_results_rafailia_antoniou
 # SDXL Sampling Evaluation

-This repository contains the code and experimental results used in my thesis project.
+This repository contains the experimental results used in my thesis project.

 ## Contents
 - CSV files with metric results